The Higgs boson: from the lattice to LHC: The Higgs physics at LHC

 The gluon coupling to the Higgs boson in the Standard Model is mediated by triangular loops of top and bottom quarks.
 Since the Yukawa coupling of the Higgs particle to heavy quarks grows with quark mass, thus bilancing the decrease of the triangle amplitude, the effective gluon coupling approaches a non-zero value for large loop-quark masses.
 On the other hand, we argued that the Higgs condensate rescales with $Z_{\phi}$.
-This means that, if the fermions acquires a finite mass through the Yukawa couplings, then we are led to conclude that the coupling of the physical Higgs field to the fermions must vanishes or be strongly suppressed.
-Fortunately, for large Higgs masses the vector-boson fusion mechanism becomes competitive to gluon fusion Higgs production~\cite{Djouadi:2005gi}:
+This means that, if the fermions acquires a finite mass through the Yukawa couplings, then we are led to conclude that the coupling of the physical Higgs field to the fermions could be very different from the Standard Model Higgs boson.
+On the other hand, the coupling of the Higgs field to the gauge vector bosons is fixed by the gauge symmetries.
+So that the coupling of our Higgs boson to the gauge vector bosons is the same as for the Standard Model Higgs boson.
+For large Higgs masses the vector-boson fusion mechanism becomes competitive to gluon fusion Higgs production~\cite{Dittmaier:2011ti}:

-In any case, for the luminosities expected at the LHC we expect several Standard Model Higgs events. \\

 The main difficulty in the experimental identification of a very heavy Standard Model Higgs ($m_H > 650 \; {\text{GeV}}$) resides in the large width which makes impossible to observe a mass peak.
 However, in the triviality and spontaneous symmetry breaking scenario the Higgs self-coupling vanishes so that the decay width is mainly given by the decays into pairs of massive gauge bosons.
 Since the Higgs is trivial there are no loop corrections due to the Higgs self-coupling and we obtain for the Higgs total width: